 The VA offers support for caregivers through the Providence VA Hospital.
 You can reach their office by calling 401-273-7100 ext.
 3283.

 Once the COVID-19 crisis is over the following resources are expected to be available again.

 The Diocese of Providence (401-421-7833) hosts the Visiting Veterans Corps which provides visitors, who are former military themselves, to elderly or disabled Veterans, visit http://alliedexperts.com/.

 The Office of Healthy Aging (401-462-0569) program provides volunteers serves homebound elders in the community.
 Volunteers may be eligible to receive a tax-exempt stipend and mileage reimbursement.

 The Jewish Collaborative Services of Rhode Island Partners in Care Program (401-331-1244) seeks volunteers to visit Veterans.
-Volunteers do not provide any personal care or medical services or do any heavy lifting, visit https://www.kicrestoration.com.
+If you are looking for ranges and cooktops for sale in California, visit https://larsappliances.com/ to discover more.
+Volunteers do not provide any personal care or medical services or do any heavy lifting.
 JFS will match volunteers to the families with common interests.

 RI Honor Flight (401-354-7905) is dedicated to honoring our Veterans by offering WWII and Korean War Veterans a no-cost trip to visit the memorials in Washington, DC.